muniruelijah/HackBio-biocoding-internship/stage-0/Stage_0_explainer.md

 ### STEP 1

-First i created a vector to store each type of information about my team members. e.g. name vector to store names, emails vector to store email addresses.
+First we created a vector to store each type of information about our team members. e.g. name vector to store names, emails vector to store email addresses.

 ### STEP 2

-I used the vector created to make a data frame to store all the informations together.
+Then we used the vector created to make a data frame to store all the information together.

 ## STEP 3

-I used the print() function and the cat() function to create a human readable output. **THANK YOU**
+Lastly we used a combination of the print() function and the cat() function to create a human readable output. **THANK YOU VERY MUCH**